-- Requires courses that transfer as an equivalent course, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).
+- tier-Gilbert Community College Catalog and Student Handbook 2007-2008 - Requires courses that transfer as an equivalent course, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).
 The course evaluation and/or general education designation as listed in AZCAS is valid for the term in which the student is awarded credit on the transcript; - Follows the graduation policies within the general catalog; - Includes both courses and their modular equivalents, either the course or the modular equivalents will satisfy the Associate in Business, General Requirements; - Accepts one of the courses that is cross-referenced with other courses; - Provides for exemption from Arizona university admission requirements for students who complete the ABus GR degree from a regionally accredited post-secondary institution with a minimum 2.0 on a 4.0=A scale for Arizona residents and a minimum 2.5 on a 4.0=A scale for non-residents.